automl/amltk/docs/guides/tasks.md

 For this, we present [`Tasks`][amltk.scheduling.Task], the computational task to perform with the `Scheduler` and start the system's gears turning.

+!!! todo "TODO"

+    This page is a little out-dated currently...

 ## Events
 At the core of AutoML-Toolkit is an [`EventManager`][amltk.events.EventManager] whose sole purpose is to allow you to do two things: